MCxQC/Hello-World/README.md

 * Launching steam when a bluetooth controller is connected.
 * Switching audio when a device is connected or disconnected.
 * Launching or closing a program when another one is launching or closing.
+* Switching MSI Afterburner's profiles when game is launching or closing.
 * Overclocking the GPU/CPU when a game is running.
 Undervolting when no game are running.
 (With MSI Afterburner's profiles)

 ### Supported devices